 199 pounds on my just-shy-of 5’4″ frame is a lot of extra weight to be carrying around.
 The pound-creep was something that had come on slowly over about an 8-year period of working, commuting, and raising my son.
 It was slow enough that the need to buy a larger size in clothes didn’t come up often enough for me to pay attention.
 Besides, I was always spending that discretionary income on new skater shoes and skateboards for my son.

 The weight gain was so slow, in fact, that I wrote it off as getting older.

-I am a female, and I’m over 40-years-old, so for the most part, all the same stuff you struggle with (excepting debilitating illnesses) I had going on too.
-Please keep this in mind as I share how I’ve shed this weight and what has worked for me so you won’t be judgmental on yourself where you are on this journey too.
+I am a female, and I’m over 40 years old, so for the most part, all the same stuff you struggle with (excepting debilitating illnesses) I had going on too.
+Please keep this in mind as I share how I’ve shed this weight and what has worked for me so you won’t be judgmental of yourself where you are on this journey too.

 Oh dear God, the getting started part.